MOA-2010-BLG-328: Keck and HST Expose the Limits of Occams Razor in Microlensing: High Resolution Follow-up Observations with Keck and HST

 \subsection{HST WFC3/UVIS}

 The microlensing event MB10328 was observed twice with the Hubble Space Telescope's (HST) WFC3/UVIS camera.
-The first set of observations were taken 27 May 2018 in the F814W and F555W filters as part of the GO-15455 proposal (PI: Bennett).
+The first set of observations were taken 27 May 2018 in the F814W and F555W filters as part of the GO-15455 proposal (PI: Bennett). \footnote{The HST data presented in this article were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
+The specific observations analyzed can be accessed via \dataset[doi: 10.17909/yftx-fp58]{https://doi.org/10.17909/yftx-fp58}.}

-All data was obtained from the Mikulski Archive for Space Telescopes (MAST) and flat-fielded, stacked and corrected for disortions.
+All data were flat-fielded, stacked and corrected for disortions.
 Pixel area distortion, astrometry and PSF photometry were carried out on the F814W and F555W data separately with a modified version of the code used by \cite{Bennett2015} and \cite{Bhattacharya2018}.
 This code does not use any resampling, and instead analyses the data from the original images in order to mitigate any loss in resolution that a combined, dithered, undersampled image would.
 In addition, due to HST's relative smaller aperture and large undersampled pixels, its images have worse angular resolution compared to Keck.
 However, HST compensates for this by having a much more stable PSF.

 For the HST 2018 data, 15 $\times$ 84 sec dithered exposures were taken in the F814W filter ($I$-band) and 16 $\times$ 91 sec dithered exposures were taken in the F555W filter ($V$-band).
 Since the 2018 HST data are only taken 3 months prior to the narrow Keck images, we expect the separation to be approximately the same (i.e. $\sim$35 mas).
 The coordinate transformation between the Keck and HST images was done using 16 bright stars, yielding: